benjilrm/ca-surface-water-sources/README.md

 Please see the Supplemental Data Documentation document linked [here](https://docs.google.com/document/d/189OF5rqQSb2CFYDXUSJb0KPLgYTfg7ua34_v-jvnDzo/edit?tab=t.0) for more information on methodology and where to locate these datasets and how we utilised them.

 SAFER Clearinghouse data
-- This is an internal State Water Board dataset they shared with us for this project.
-All documentation is located in [this Google Drive folder](https://drive.google.com/drive/folders/1gxMrGeaOA_xtGb1zf97Z79EFEwKcIpCG).
+- This is an internal State Water Board dataset shared with us for this project
-- Unfortunately there is no data dictionary, but [Jenny has worked on developing one](https://docs.google.com/spreadsheets/d/1ulStajU7D1eFu2m3V0fTDtcm3PGNlneX/edit?gid=631545570#gid=631545570).
 - 'SourceReporting' sheet used for geolocation data missing_source_lat_longs.Rmd, as well as to identify groundwater facilities in master_cleaning_and_join.Rmd
 - 'WaterSystemInformation' sheet used to filter for only facilities in community water systems in master_cleaning_and_join.Rmd